 Browser dependency in default mode.
 Session proxy mode requires a Colab notebook to be open in your browser.
 This limits automation use cases unless you switch to runtime mode.

 Colab’s own limitations apply.
 Free Colab has session time limits, GPU availability varies, and idle sessions get terminated.
 Your agent inherits all of these constraints.
-If your agent is mid-execution and Colab recycles the runtime, that’s a problem.

 The Bottom Line